seed-labs/seed-labs/category-software/Shellcode/arm/shellcode_arm64.md

 the `"/bin/sh"` string and the `argv[]` array.
 There are two typical approaches.

-- Approach 1: Dynamically construct the string and the `argv[]` array on the stack, and then use the stack pointer register to get their addresses.
+- Approach 1: Store the data in the code segment, and then get their address using the PC pointer, which points to the code segment.
+This document focuses on this approach.

-- Approach 2: Store the data in the code segment, and then get their address using the PC pointer, which points to the code segment.
+- Approach 2: Dynamically construct the string and the `argv[]` array on the stack, and then use the stack pointer register to get their addresses.
+Although we will not discuss this approach in this document, a sample code `mysh_stack.s` is provided with detailed comments.

 Both approaches are similar in terms of difficulties if we only want to execute the "/bin/sh" program, which does not take any argument.
-However, the second approach is easier to implement if the program takes multiple arguments.
-Therefore, in this document, we will only use the second approach.
+However, the first approach is much easier to implement if the program takes multiple arguments.

-The skeleton of the code (called `mysh.s`) is listed below.
+The skeleton of the code (called `mysh.s`) using the first approach is listed below.

 ```
 _start: